-1. By proceeding in the district court as provided in 58 O.S.A. § 911; or
+1. By proceeding in the district court as provided in 58 O.S.A. §911; or property, by showing the letters testamentary or of administration, 60 O.S.A. §74.

 2. In connection with an action brought in any court of record, where the court makes a valid judicial finding of death of the person having the interest as a life tenant or a joint tenant; or